 All skin has some bacteria but unhealthy skin has too much of the wrong kinds of bacteria.
 There are specific types of shampoo that can prevent this type of bacteria and you can find out names from your vet.

+Pets generally have sensitive ears so pet grooming needs to be done delicately in this area.
+Ear problems can arise from soaps, allergies, pollen, bacteria, fleas and a number of other factors.
 These ear infections can cause pet ears to be inflamed and hot to the touch.
 Sometimes they will even have an odor and a build-up of wax.
 Most importantly, it is very uncomfortable for the pet.
 If you notice anything abnormal in the ears, check with a vet before you do any grooming on the pet in that area.
 Also, if you suspect any infection in the ear, tell the vet immediately.
 The longer the infections last the more serious they become.

 Be especially careful when you’re shaving ear hairs.
 Make sure that you keep the blade flat and not on an angle.
 Cutting near the ears is especially important in pet grooming, particularly if there is any buildup of crust or dangerous bacteria.
 Cutting the hair prevents it from trapping the problem bacteria and makes it more open for medication.

 Another important step in grooming is brushing your dog’s teeth.
 This helps remove plaque and tartar buildup, which can cause gum disease.
 You should brush your pet’s teeth at least once a week, using a toothbrush and toothpaste designed for pets.